YonSci/yon_academic/_portfolio/portfolio-7.md

 </div>
 </div>

 You have successfully installed Geopandas if you receive the version number.
-Finally, for reading & writing shapefiles, you can use any Python Notebook or IDE, such as Jupyter-Notebook & Spyder.
+Finally, for reading & writing shapefiles, you can use any Python Notebook or IDE, such as Jupyter-Notebook & Spyder.<br>

 # Reading & manipulating shapefile dataframes

 ### Import the `matplotlib` library for visualization purposes: